clerk/clerk-docs/CONTRIBUTING.md

 ```
 ````

 The video below shows what this example looks like once rendered.
-Notice the eye icon on the code block that once clicked on, reveals the user's secret key.
+Notice the eye icon on the code block that once clicked on, reveals the user's Secret Key.

 https://github.com/clerk/clerk-docs/assets/2615508/c1f3fc23-5581-481c-a89c-10c6a04b8536